tomtongue/tomtongue_com/docs/building_clusters_journey/1_4-running-hadoop-cluster.md

 Num of Blocks: 0
 ```

 And, you can check the permisson for `/tmp` on HDFS.
 This directory is used by YARN applications.
-To check this easily, you move to MasterNode.
+You can do this from the client node, not only from Master node.

 ```
 [root@ip-172-31-27-219 ~]# hdfs dfs -chmod -R 1777 /tmp